 Sam: When I graduated from JMC I had briefly worked at a game design studio called Royal Wins and had the chance to learn more about sound design, specifically for games.
 I've since been working as a guitar teacher as well as doing freelance music production, recording and mixing.
 Having recorded various bands and singer/songwriters, I regularly work out of Arthur St Studios and have also had a chance to run a session at the newly opened Kiln Studios in Newtown.

 Tell us a bit about FruitFat?

-Max: FruitFat is a rather difficult casual catching game with elements of strategy which are not visible right away to the player.
+Max: FruitFat is a rather difficult casual catching game with elements of the strategy which are not visible right away to the player.
 Some people might find it tough but once they understand what's really happening, the game can potentially be played forever and the addictive fun begins.

 What were the stages of development for this idea?

 Max: It started as small talk between me and Helen, then we asked Sam to get on board.
 Once we were all set, we started to prototype the game in Unity with simple shapes.
 We thought it was fun so we concepted some art for the game.
 Slowly we tested and adjusted things and eventually we put the art in.
 Because it's 2D, the sprite sheet process can be quite gruelling but the outcome is worth it.
 Once we had something enjoyable we simply built on it.

 How did you guys all end up working together on this app?